-Closing Date and time for applications: 5pm Friday 14th September 2012
+Closing Date and time for applications: 5pm Thursday 29th March 2012

 Applications should be delivered as a hard copy or electronic copy via e-mail.
-As well as a submission document (answering the weighted questions outlined in the table above), applicants are also required to include the following:
+As well as a submission document, applicants are asked to include the following information:

-- A brief covering Letter with full address and contact details - Current CV (+ CVs of all proposed project staff, if submitting as a company or group of associates) - Names and contact details of two referees
+- Covering Letter with full address and contact details - Current CV (+ CVs of all proposed project staff, if submitting as a company or group of associates) - Names and contact details of references

-Applicants called for interview will be notified no later than 5pm Thursday 20th September 2012
+Applicants called for interview will be notified no later than 5pm Friday 30th March.

-Interviews will be held on Friday 28th September 2012
+Interviews will be held on Wednesday 4th and Thursday 5th April, 2012.